gnoose/datafeeds-shared/docs/hackathon_steps.md

   - click the account name to view a list of bill records for the account
   - click the pdf link to download a view a PDF of the bill (requires Urjanet password)

 5. Log into your Urjanet database and look up some bills in the `Accounts` table (AccountNumber from urjanet-explorer).
+See https://github.com/Gridium/tasks/blob/master/gridium_tasks/lib/urjanet/README.md#model for more info on the Urjanet schema.
 You may want to write down a table of the bill period dates, cost, use, peak, and account numbers you found, for reference.

 ```
-    select c.IntervalStart, c.IntervalEnd, c.ChargeAmount, ChargeUnitsUsed
+    select c.IntervalStart, c.IntervalEnd, c.ChargeAmount, ChargeUnitsUsed, a.UtilityProvider
     from Charge c, Meter m, Account a
-    where a.AccountNumber='151009077' and a.PK=c.AccountFK and a.PK=m.AccountFK and m.PK=c.MeterFK;
+    where a.AccountNumber='07292000' and a.PK=c.AccountFK and a.PK=m.AccountFK and m.PK=c.MeterFK;
 ```

-6. Write a datasource class for the scraper to load data from Urjanet.
-See [WataugaDatasource](https://github.com/Gridium/datafeeds/blob/master/datafeeds/urjanet/datasource/watauga.py)
+6. Write a datasource class in `datafeeds/urjanet/datasource` for the scraper to load data from Urjanet.
+See [WataugaDatasource](https://github.com/Gridium/datafeeds/blob/master/datafeeds/urjanet/datasource/watauga.py).

-7. Write a transformer for the scraper to adjust any unusual cases in the Urjanet data.
+7. Write a transformer class in `datafeeds/urjanet/transformer` for the scraper to adjust any unusual cases in the Urjanet data.
 See [WataugaTransformer](https://github.com/Gridium/datafeeds/blob/master/datafeeds/urjanet/transformer/watauga.py).

 8. Add your new utility to [cli_hooks.py](https://github.com/Gridium/datafeeds/blob/master/datafeeds/urjanet/scripts/cli_hooks.py)